xpac27/TinyWorld/README.md

 Follow ([this guide](http://www.glfw.org/docs/latest/compile.html)) to install GLFW3 from sources.

-Optionaly, in order to use Clang Static Analyzer:
+Optionaly, in order to use Clang Static Analyzer and Code Coverage:

-    apt-get install llvm
+    apt-get install llvm lcov